-- 8 Progress Made for Worldwide Abolishment of Death Penalty Professors Roger Hood and Carolyn Hoyle - 12 Universal Abolition of Capital Punishment is Drawing Nearer Professor William A. Schabas - 14 Interview: Professor Jeffrey Kirchmeirer - 18 Medical Ethics, Globalization, and the Decline of Lethal Injection Brian Evans - 23 A Perspective from Death Row: The Case of Exonerated Inmate, Glenn Ford - 27 President Mohammadu Buhari and the Abolition of the Death Penalty in Nigeria: No Promises Yet Benson Chinedu Olugbuo - 30 Sentencing Juveniles in the United States James Lee Dold - 33 International Anti-Death Penalty Advocacy and China's Recent Capital Punishment Reform Dr. Michelle Miao - 38 China's Death Penalty Debate Lijia Zhang - 41 Interview with Mr. Said Yousif AlMuhafdah - 45 Capital Punishment in Guatemala: The First Steps to Abolition David Augusto Dávila Navarro - 49 The Slow Demise of the Death Penalty in the Commonwealth Caribbean Douglas L Mendes
+8 Progress Made for Worldwide Abolishment of Death Penalty Professors Roger Hood and Carolyn Hoyle 12 Universal Abolition of Capital Punishment is Drawing Nearer Professor William A. Schabas 14 Interview: Professor Jeffrey Kirchmeirer 18 Medical Ethics, Globalization, and the Decline of Lethal Injection Brian Evans 23 A Perspective from Death Row: The Case of Exonerated Inmate, Glenn Ford Interviews with Glenn Ford and William Most 27 President Mohammadu Buhari and the Abolition of the Death Penalty in Nigeria: No Promises Yet Benson Chinedu Olughuo 30 Sentencing Juveniles in the United States James Lee Dold 33 International Anti-Death Penalty Advocacy and China's Recent Capital Punishment Reform Dr. Michelle Miao 38 China's Death Penalty Debate Lijia Zhang 41 Interview with Said Yousif AlMuhafdah 45 Capital Punishment in Guatemala: The First Steps to Abolition David Augusto Dávila Navarro 49 The Slow Demise of the Death Penalty in the Commonwealth Caribbean

+Douglas L Mendes